Loisembago1/Project-Phase-1/README.md

 Conclusion

 In conclusion, this data analysis project provides insights and recommendations for the movie industry based on the analysis of multiple datasets.
-The findings and recommendations can be used by movie industry stakeholders, such as production companies, studios, and marketers, to inform decision-making and improve business strategies.
+The findings and recommendations can be used by Microsoft industry stakeholder for production , studios, and marketers, to inform decision-making and improve business strategies.